 Associate Professor, PI

-Research Focus: My research interest is centered on mechanisms of enzymes with complex and unique functions and catalytic mechanisms.
-I am also interested in the mode of action of natural products.
+I am interested in natural product biosynthesis and mode of action as well as the function and mechanism of enzymes.
 These biochemical questions shape our unique and highly interdisciplinary programs.
 Outside the lab, I enjoy playing sports, such as skiing and tennis.

 Hai P. Nguyen, Ph.D.

 Email: hai.nguyen “AT” duke.edu

 I am studying natural product biosynthesis by combining my expertise in synthetic organic chemistry from my graduate study with enzymology and biochemistry.
 In particular, my project focuses on the mechanism of biosynthesis of mitomycin C, an FDA approved anticancer drug.
 I have also contributed in developing chemical tools to study the mechanisms of fungal cell wall biosynthesis and the action of antifungal drugs.

 Email: anyarat.thanapipatsiri “AT” duke.edu

 My current research focuses on biosynthesis and genome mining of nucleoside natural products, particularly in actinobacteria.
 I particularly focus on genetic characterization of the biosynthetic pathways, and metabolomics analysis for the genome mining discovery of novel nucleoside natural products.
 Ultimately, my projects aim to provide knowledge useful for future novel nucleoside drug discovery.
 In my spare time, I enjoy cooking, baking, crafting, sports (e.g., badminton, tennis, swimming), and entertaining my son with indoor and outdoor activities.